 So my suggestion would be to simply make an appointment with any cosmetic dentist that I recommend on this website, and I’m confident they could do this for you.

 And no, your gum is not going to grow back.
-Even trying to correct this surgically isn’t really going to work.
-The gingival mask prosthesis is the only real way to address the aesthetics of your situation, if you have a high lip line that shows your gums.
+Sometimes this may be able to be corrected surgically, but that can be tricky and will work in limited circumstances.
+The gingival mask prosthesis however will address the aesthetics of your situation, if you have a high lip line that shows your gums.
 If the black triangles aren’t too large, you could widen the teeth at the gumline with dental bonding.
 But if you have large black triangles as you say you have, that would give you long teeth with odd shapes, but a gingival mask will make the teeth look shorter and will completely cover the black triangles.

 – Dr. Hall